Not sure what is Tampa known for? Worry not.

 8. Stunning Beaches

-Tampa’s year-round good weather means it is the perfect place to take a warm tropical vacation.
+Tampa’s year-round good weather means it is the perfect place to take a warm tropical vacation in Florida in the winter.
 Tampa Bay has no shortage of stunning beaches to visit.
 Some of the best beaches in the Tampa Bay area are:

 - Ben T Davis Beach – The best part about this beach is its location!
 This is the closest beach to the airport and the center of Tampa.
 This beach is a popular place to ride bikes and play volleyball.
 You can kayak, paddleboard, or enjoy the beautiful sunset.